 If you already have a logo and visual branding elements, conduct an inventory.
 Ask yourself if these elements properly represent your brand.
 If not, it may be time for a logo refresh or a complete visual rebrand.

 Create a style guide.

 A style guide is the one source of truth for your visual brand.
-This document outlines a set of rules to follow any time a member of your organization wants to publish, present or promote content for your brand.
+This document outlines a set of rules to follow any time a member of your organization wants to publish, present, or promote your brand’s content.